 The isolation in which this place must have lived for centuries is evident when you try to approach it by road – something that I would not advise you to do.
 Equally, it is difficult to imagine today the revolution that must have represented the arrival of the railway, which connects Vernazza to Monterosso in just five minutes, and to the major city of La Spezia – the provincial capital – in fifteen: something that we take for granted now, but that must have seemed unimaginable once.

 Having said that, what is it that makes Vernazza so unique?
 If I had to sum it up in one word, I would definitely say: location.
-It is enchanting to reach the village from the coastal path – especially if arriving from Monterosso – and see the multi-coloured cluster of tall houses around the small harbour getting nearer and nearer (see the image above).
-This is also because, perhaps, even from afar one sees the church and the castle, and naturally starts fantasizing about how to reach them (below, an image of the church).
+It is enchanting to reach the village from the coastal path – especially if arriving from Monterosso – and see the multi-coloured cluster of tall houses around the small harbour getting nearer and nearer (see the first image above).
+This is also because, perhaps, even from afar one sees the church and the castle, and naturally starts fantasizing about how to reach them (in the second picture above, an image of the church).

 The central square – if it can be called such – opens on to the harbour, and many of the houses there incorporate traces of previous medieval buildings; if you go to one side, in a few steps you will reach the church of Santa Margherita, which still bears the traces of its Roman foundation.
 Allow some time to take in this quiet space, whose most striking feature, I find, is the fact that the mullioned windows of the interior directly frame the open sea.